sail-sg/sewformer/ReadMe.md

 ---------------------------

 ### Installation and Configuration
-* We provide an conda env yaml file and the runtime environment can be initialized with`conda env create -f environment.yaml`
+* We provide a conda env file and the runtime environment can be initialized with`conda env create -f environment.yaml`
 * Clone this repository to `path_to_dev` and `cd path_to_dev/Sewformer`, download the pre-trained [checkpoint](https://huggingface.co/liulj/garment) and put it into `assets/ckpts`, then activate the environment `conda activate garment`.

 ### Training